Rhys Vague

-Rhys Anthony Vague (born 17 January 1996) is an Australian professional basketball player for the Kagawa Five Arrows of the Japanese B.League.
-He made his debut for his hometown Perth Wildcats in the NBL as a development player in 2014.
+Rhys Anthony Vague (born 17 January 1996) is an Australian professional basketball player for Tokyo United of the B.League.
+He made his debut for his hometown Perth Wildcats in the National Basketball League (NBL) as a development player in 2014.
 After four seasons as a development player, he was elevated to a fully contracted player in 2018.
 In his six seasons with the Wildcats, he was a part of four championship teams in 2016, 2017, 2019 and 2020.
-Vague also made a name for himself in the State Basketball League (SBL), playing for the Cockburn Cougars, East Perth Eagles and Stirling Senators, earning the SBL's Most Improved Player in 2015.
+Vague also made a name for himself in the State Basketball League (SBL), playing for the Cockburn Cougars, East Perth Eagles and Stirling Senators, earning the State Basketball League Most Improved Player Award in 2015.
+Between 2020 and 2023, he played in Japan for the Kagawa Five Arrows.

-Early life
+Early life and career

-Vague grew up in the Perth suburb of Kardinya.
+Vague grew up in Perth, Western Australia, in the suburb of Kardinya.
 He played his first game of basketball at the age of seven, starting at the Spearwood Hawks Junior Basketball Club before joining the Cockburn Cougars junior program.
 He is also a product of the rich basketball program at Willetton Senior High School.
-He barracked for the Perth Wildcats, idolised the players and dreamt of playing for the club.

-Basketball career

-SBL, SEABL and NZNBL (2013–2019)

-Vague made his SBL debut for the Cockburn Cougars in 2013 at the age of 17.
+In 2013, Vague debuted for the Cockburn Cougars in the State Basketball League (SBL) at the age of 17.
 He appeared in two games in his first season.
 He continued on with the Cougars in 2014 and averaged 3.7 points and 2.8 rebounds in 16 games.
-He also had a three-game stint with the Basketball Australia Centre of Excellence in the SEABL midway through the year.
+He also had a three-game stint with the BA Centre of Excellence in the South East Australian Basketball League (SEABL) midway through the year.

+Professional career

+In 2014, Vague began training with the Perth Wildcats of the National Basketball League (NBL) during pre-season before earning selection as a development player for the 2014–15 season.
+He made his debut for the Wildcats on 24 October 2014, receiving 45 seconds of action deep into the game against the Sydney Kings, a match the Wildcats won 84–63.
+Vague was active for three more games but did not appear in any further action.

-Vague joined the East Perth Eagles for the 2015 SBL season.
+Following the NBL season, Vague joined the East Perth Eagles for the 2015 SBL season.
 In 22 games, he averaged 18.2 points, 10.0 rebounds and 2.1 assists per game.
 He was subsequently named the SBL's Most Improved Player.

-He re-joined the Eagles in 2016 and appeared in all 26 games, averaging 19.0 points, 11.0 rebounds and 3.2 assists per game.
+Vague appeared in six games for the Wildcats during the 2015–16 NBL season and was a member of their championship-winning squad.
+He subsequently re-joined the Eagles for the 2016 SBL season and averaged 19.0 points, 11.0 rebounds and 3.2 assists in 26 games.

-Vague joined the Stirling Senators for the 2017 SBL season.
-In 28 games, he averaged 18.0 points, 8.29 rebounds and 3.18 assists per game.
+Vague received no game time in the 2016–17 NBL season but earned back-to-back championships with the Wildcats.
+He subsequently joined the Stirling Senators for the 2017 SBL season and averaged 18.0 points, 8.29 rebounds and 3.18 assists in 28 games.

-Vague moved east in 2018 to play for the Dandenong Rangers in the SEABL.
-In his debut for the Rangers, he scored a season-high 33 points.
-In 19 games, he averaged 15.8 points, 7.7 rebounds and 1.7 assists per game.

-On 5 March 2019, Vague signed with the Nelson Giants for the 2019 New Zealand NBL season.
-In his debut for the Giants on 13 April 2019, Vague scored 21 points in a 93–78 season-opening win over the Taranaki Mountainairs.
-On 7 June, he scored 26 points in a 102–81 win over the Super City Rangers.
-He appeared in all 18 games for the Giants, averaging 16.8 points, 8.5 rebounds and 2.2 assists per game.